 About

-Stephen Burke is an Irish artist and curator working between Dublin and Glasgow.
-He graduated with an MA in painting from the Glasgow School of Art in 2018.
-He is a recipient of the Gilbert Bayes Award for early career sculptors from the Royal Society of Sculptors, the Agility Award from the Arts Council of Ireland and recently completed a large scale sculptural piece for the UNESCO heritage site Volklingen Ironworks in Germany.
-Stephen is the founder of the social media platform Post Vandalism which explores the aesthetics and concepts of graffiti, protest and resistance and fosters support from a wide international community.
-This project inspired the most recent edition of Kunstforum International, the most renouned specialist journal for contemporary art in Germany.
-Burke also co-founded the London based curatorial collective Pigeon Park, which organizes exhibitions in industrial spaces.
-This project was created in response to the post-pandemic threat posed to artists’ working conditions in the wake of the Covid crisis.
+Stephen Burke is an Irish artist and curator based between Dublin and Glasgow.
+He holds an MA in painting from the Glasgow School of Art (2018) and was recently awarded the Gilbert Bayes Award for early-career sculptors from the Royal Society of Sculptors (2025).
+Stephen is the founder of the social media platform Post Vandalism which explores art practices that bring together the transgressive nature of civil resistance with the conceptual rigour of contemporary art.
+The platform fosters support from a wide international community and inspired an edition of Kunstforum International, Germany's leading journal for contemporary art.
+Burke also co-founded the London based curatorial collective Pigeon Park, which organises large-format exhibitions in industrial spaces.
+This project was created in response to the post pandemic threat posed to artists’ working conditions in the wake of the Covid crisis.
+Stephen has completed residencies in Prague, Berlin, and London and exhibited work in institutions like Het Hem, Cromwell Place and the RHA.
+His work has also been exhibited in outdoor sculpture venues, including the UNESCO-listed Völklingen Ironworks, and frequently appears in non-commercial, post-industrial spaces.

-Stephen’s work studies and responds to the frenzy of city spaces, examining the ways people shape and are shaped by their surroundings.
-Through both public intervention and studio-based works, he aims to question public space as fixed or unchanging, encouraging viewers to reflect on their own relationship with these spaces.
+In an era of rapid transformation—where urban development policies increasingly reshape daily life—Stephen’s work explores these shifts within city spaces, examining how individuals both shape and are shaped by their surroundings.
+Through public intervention and studio-based works, in sculpture, painting and film, he aims to question public space as beyond our influence, encouraging viewers to reflect on their own relationship with these spaces.